 - Student achievement will be assessed by the following measures: - Regular online homework.
 Homework will be due regularly.
+Generally, you will have a week to complete homework after the material is covered in class.
 Feedback is provided when wrong answers are given.
 Students are encouraged to retake the homework problems (with randomly changed parameters) until they obtain correct answers.
 A limited number (at most 3) of takes is allowed during the week in which the set is available.
 Homework contributes 5% to the course average.
 Problems on tests are modeled after homework problems.
 Staying on top of homework is therefore extremely important. - (Unannounced) quizzes and projects.
 Quiz problems are similar to the homework problem sets.
 This allows students to gauge whether they are ready to work problems in a test situation.
 Quizzes and projects contribute 10% to the course average. - Four in class tests including short questions (Part I) as well as problems requiring in depth understanding (including word-problems).
 Partial credit is awarded where appropriate.
 Each test contributes 12% to the course average. - A 150-minute comprehensive final examination including Part I and Part II type problems.
 The final contributes 37% to the course average.

-- Your course performance is your course average (including the final exam score).
-This is a number between 0 and 100. - Your final grade is determined according to the following table:
+• Your course performance is your course average (including the final exam score).
+This is a number between 0 and 100.

+• Your final grade is determined according to the following table: